Louisville City National Bank (Louisville, KY)

 Cause Details

-Impossible to realize on assets amid financial stringency and runs following other local bank failures
+Suspension caused by inability to realize assets amid financial stringency and withdrawal runs after other local bank failures

 Newspaper Excerpt